helpguideteam/capitalonecardcreditcenter/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Blog Posts
+   :caption: 📄 Blog Posts

    capitalone-activate
    capitalone-mobile-activation
    capitalone-troubleshooting

-📌 Latest Blog Posts
+📰 Latest Blog Posts
 ---------------------

+Here are our most recent articles to help you activate and troubleshoot your Capital One card:

 🔗 `How to Activate Capital One Card at CapitalOne.com/activate <https://capitalonehelp-center.readthedocs.io/en/latest>`_

 *By Leren – Published June 20, 2025*

-A complete step-by-step guide to activating your Capital One card via the official website.
-Includes desktop and mobile steps plus tips for common issues.
+👉 A complete step-by-step guide to activating your Capital One card using the official website.
+Learn how to activate via desktop or mobile, and fix common issues.

+---

 About the Author